 - Extreme Omnivore: He can digest metal, and it is in fact his favorite food.

 A villainous king of a snakelike species known as Pesterns on an unknown island.
 Apparently fights with a hero called Humaino, and is allied with someone called Terribat.
 His chumhandle is karkotakaRegimen, and he has yet to show up outside of the program.

-Snake Talk: Averted (inverted?).
-Despite being a snakelike creature, Kenas apparently cannot pronouce his S's, saying them as Z's instead.
+- Snake Talk: Inverted.
+Despite being a snakelike creature, Kenas apparently cannot pronounce his S's, saying them as Z's instead.
 (This extends to his typing.)